 Abraham Lincoln was an American political leader during the 19th century.
 Rising from humble beginnings, Lincoln was elected as the 16th President of the United States in 1860.
 Lincoln's election prompted the secession of several Southern states and eventually the beginning of the American Civil War.
 Lincoln served as president and commander-in-chief throughout most of the conflict before an assassin's bullet tragically cut his life short on April 15, 1865.

 The Southern response to Lincoln’s election was quick and electric.
-On December 20, 1860 delegates to a secession convention in South Carolina voted to secede from the Union because they viewed Lincoln’s hardline stance against the expansion of slavery as a threat to their way of life.
-By the time Lincoln was inaugurated on March 4, 1861, six other states had followed suit.
-Despite attempts in Congress to resolve sectional differences, (most notably the Crittenden Compromise) Lincoln faced a constitutional and military crisis the day he took office.
-Events rapidly spiraled toward war when South Carolina demanded that the Federal government evacuate its military installation at Fort Sumter in Charleston Harbor.
+On December 20, 1860, delegates to a secession convention in South Carolina voted to secede from the Union because they viewed Lincoln’s hard-line stance against the expansion of slavery as a threat to their way of life.
+By the time Lincoln was inaugurated on March 4, 1861, six other states had left the United States of America.
+Despite attempts to resolve sectional differences–most notably the Crittenden Compromise–Lincoln faced a constitutional and military crisis the day that he took office.
+Events rapidly spiraled toward war when South Carolina demanded that Federal soldiers evacuate its military installation at Fort Sumter in Charleston Harbor.
 After weighing several options, including abandoning the fort, Lincoln chose to inform the governor of South Carolina of his intentions to resupply the fort.
 At 4:30 a.m. on April 12, artillery units from the newly formed army of the Confederate States of America, commanded by General P.G.T.
-Beauregard began shelling Fort Sumter, touching off the American Civil War.
+Beauregard, began shelling Fort Sumter, touching off the American Civil War.

 Lincoln’s record as commander-in-chief was also plagued with controversy.
 Despite having far more men and materials at their disposal, Union armies had little success during the early part of the war.
-A seemingly endless parade of commanders including, Winfield Scott, Irvin McDowell, George McClelland, Henry Halleck, John Pope, George McClelland (again), Ambrose Burnside, and Joseph Hooker, had limited success against their Southern counterparts.
-Until George Meade’s victory at Gettysburg in 1863, the performance of Union armies in the East was dismal.
-How much of the failure was a result of poor generalship, as opposed to a poor choice of generals is debatable.
-In any case, it was not until the emergence of Ulysses S. Grant and William Sheridan, first in the West and then in the East that Union fortunes improved.
+A seemingly endless parade of commanders including, Winfield Scott, Irvin McDowell, George McClellan, Henry Halleck, John Pope, Ambrose Burnside, and Joseph Hooker, had limited success against their Southern counterparts.
+Until George Meade’s victory at Gettysburg in 1863, the performance of Union armies in the East was inferior to that of the Confederate armies.
+How much of the failure was a result of poor generalship as opposed to a poor choice of generals is debatable.
+In any case, it was not until the emergence of Ohioans Ulysses S. Grant and William T. Sherman that Union fortunes improved.

 Whether Lincoln could have consummated his vision of “malice toward none, with charity for all” will forever remain unknown.
 On April 14, 1865, John Wilkes Booth fired a bullet into the back of Lincoln’s head as the President attended a play at Ford’s Theater in Washington.
 Abraham Lincoln died at 7:22 a.m. the next morning.